PaperMC/docs/docs/paper/admin/how-to/update.md

 :::tip

-If you are using a shared host, your host may provide a built-in way to backup.
+If you are using a shared host, your host may provide a built-in way to back up.
 Consult their documentation before continuing.

 :::